dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/er-em-configuration-page/_index.md

 To the end-user this displays as a table where they can quickly add a quantity, date, and modifier as applicable.

 ![](2024-12-02_AdditionalForUser.png)

+>[!note]
+>The CPT Code field for "Additional Charges" is optional, as some organizations use charges without an associated CPT Code.